-- A mismatch between trial debit and credit sums means that one or more accounts includes errors or omissions.
+- A mismatch between trial debit and credit sums means that one or more accounts include errors or omissions.

 When the trial balance fails, accountants search for several kinds of errors that might cause the mismatch:

-- Firstly, a debit entry in one account did not bring an equal and offsetting credit entry in another account.
+- Firstly, a debit entry in one account did not bring an equal and offsetting credit entry in another.

-- Secondly, some transactions either did not enter the system, or were entered into inappropriate accounts.
+- Secondly, some transactions either did not enter the system or else appear in inappropriate accounts.

 - Thirdly, account balance calculations include other errors in data entry or mathematics.

 The trial balance test, incidentally, is not comprehensive error checking.
-Quite a few other kinds of errors can enter the system, while leaving total-debits equal to total credits.
-As a result, the trial balance period calls for several other kinds of error checking besides the trial balance itself.
+Quite a few other kinds of errors can enter the system while leaving total-debits equal to total credits.
+As a result, the trial balance period calls for several different types of error checking besides the trial balance itself.

 Explaining Trial Balance and Trial Balance Period in Context

-Sections below further define, explain, and illustrate trial balance.
+Sections below further define and illustrate trial balance.
 Note especially that the term appears in context with related terms and concepts from the fields of bookkeeping, accounting, and business analysis.